mhahn2003/bc21/README.md

     - Needs to go towards enemy EC more
     - Cardinal direction muckrakers for defense
     - 1 cost muckrakers also surround buffrakers to help protect it
+    - consider where other muckrakers are for the wander function
+        - Something like heuristic based on distance from the 3 nearest muckrakers in front of you
+    - early buff mucks
 - EC
     - Analyze top teams and improve build order
     - Reset the count properly, we need more eco even if we have more than 10000+ influence